A college degree is no longer the golden ticket to a comfortable middle class lifestyle that it was in years past. Things have changed.

 Since far more people now have college degrees, many are having to earn graduate degrees or even professional certifications (CPA, CMA, PE, etc.) just to stand out from the competition when applying for jobs.

 There is an alternative to this endless pursuit of credentials – you could just choose one of the many lucrative careers that don’t require a college degree.
+This way, you’ll avoid spending years in college, paying expensive rent near campus and battling student loans.

 Good Intentions – Bad Advice